Copyright & Technical Information

-As wildflowers like to dance around in the wind, I use a somewhat battered white umbrella staked into the ground.
+As wildflowers like to dance around in the wind, I use a somewhat battered white umbrella staked into the ground as a wind barrier.
 Also, a translucent plastic to help keep the plant from moving about and provide even light in the sun.
 A Gitzo Explorer tripod is used to hold the camera steady and allow me to "study" my shot.

 To aid in identification, I try to obtain a regional field guide for each area that I visit as they are much more specific for the local plants.
 See some of the many guides I use.

 Color & Shape - Shape icons © Tenaya Gordon